|

 out against traditional subjective artificial media-created hegemonic

-whatever-the-fuck-it-is.
+standards of whatever-the-fuck-it-is.
 Either

 way,